OmkarChekuri/AgenticAI_Langgraph/Readme.md

 ## File Structure

 - `app.py` — Main Streamlit app for the conversational agent.
+  Includes robust error handling, chat clearing, and UI state management for a seamless user experience.
 - `langgraph_agent.py` — Contains the LangGraph workflow and agent logic, including routing and model selection.
 - `test_agent.py` — Unit and integration tests for the agent logic and workflow.
 - `requirements.txt` — Python dependencies.